 What to know before you buy

-What's more, 13 recall notices have been issued for the 2004-2011 Ford Focus for a range of mainly minor issues.
+Earlier Focuses suffer from a number of potential issues.
+Some 13 recall notices have been issued for the 2004-2011 Ford Focus for a range of mainly minor issues.
 One of the latest notices raised concerns over the nuts used for the rear wheels on cars built between February and April 2009.

 In many ways it’s hard to do better than the Focus if you want a used mid-sized family hatch.
 That said, the Mazda 3 is closely related to the Ford and offers comparable characteristics, but there aren’t as many around.

-Other rivals include the Honda Civic, which is incredibly reliable, as well as the aforementioned Vauxhall Astra.
+Other rivals include the Honda Civic, which is incredibly reliable, as well as the recently-revamped Vauxhall Astra.
 The terrific Volkswagen Golf, shouldn’t be discounted either.
 It's an exceptional car but, it’s far more expensive than the Focus.